The Local Government Association (LGA) has launched a national register of hackney carriage and private hire licence refusals and revocations.

 Why has the register been set up?

-Theu00a0National Register of Refusals and Revocations (NR3) has been developed to improve public safety and confidence in hackney carriage andu00a0private hireu00a0licensing.
+Theu00a0National Register of Refusals and Revocations (NR3) has been developed to improve public safety and confidence in hackney carriage and private hire licensing.

 There have been numerous high profile cases where drivers who have been refused licences or had a licence revoked in one area have gone to another area and received a licence in that area by failing to disclose their previous history.

-This undermines public safety, if there are legitimate reasons why a licence was refused or revoked, and damages confidence in the hackney carriageu00a0and private hireu00a0licensing regime and trade.
+This undermines public safety, if there are legitimate reasons why a licence was refused or revoked, and damages confidence in the hackney carriage and private hire licensing regime and trade.

 This is why the initiative has been widely supported by reputable drivers and firms, as it will provide a mechanism for ensuring information about refusals and revocations can be shared between all licensing authorities in a safe and secure way, removing this potential loophole.

-How will the register work u2013 what information will be recorded?
+How will the register work?
+What information will be recorded?